colin-dumitru/F.js/README.md

 # F.js

-F.js is a collection of helper methods used for functional-style programming in JavaScript.
+F.js is a collection of helper methods used for functional and reactive programming in JavaScript.
 It provides methods for transforming, filtering, reducing and other operations which work on **arrays**, **HTMLCollections**, **ES6 generators** (or any other type of collection which has a *length* property